Sweet Dog

 Teaching your dog tricksPart of · Teaching your dog tricks

-Three things to have ready, and nothing else.
+Four things to check before you start, and nothing else.

 0 / 4

-You watch, you mark, you name it once it's predictable.
+You watch for it, you mark it, then you name it once it has become predictable.

 1